devByByron/AI-For-Everyone/README.md

 - Misconceptions and myths

 ### Week 2: Building AI Projects
+- What is the workflow of an AI project
-- How to frame AI problems
+- How to select an AI project
-- AI project lifecycle
-- Data and training processes
-- AI teams: roles and collaboration
+- How to organize data and team

 ### Week 3: Working with an AI Team
 - How to work with data scientists and ML engineers